ARM-software/SCP-firmware/readme.md

 Various builds of the release have been tested on the following ARM Fixed Virtual Platforms (FVPs):

-- System Guidance for Mobile platform SGM-775 (Version 11.1 Build 30)
+- System Guidance for Mobile platform SGM-775 (Version 11.3 Build 42)
+- System Guidance for Infrastruture SGI-575 (Version 11.3 Build 42)
+- Neoverse N1 reference design (Version 11.6 Build 45)

 License
 -------